VirtusLab/crypt/docs/getting-started-gpg.md

 # Getting started with GPG

 This document describes step by step guide how to use `crypt` with GPG (GnuPG).

-Current implementation support encryption and decryption using armored keys.
+Current implementation supports encryption and decryption using armored keys only.
+Support for keyring is planned in the next release.

 ## Generate keys